alphagov/government-service-design-manual/service-manual/making-software/deployment.md

 ## Emergency deployments ##

-From time to time, there may come a situation where you wish to deploy to production *right now*.
+From time to time, there may come a situation where you wish to deploy to production right now.
 This may be due to a published security vulnerability in a library you are using, or because a bug has hit production which has broken the system for a number of users.